joachim-n/drupal-project-contrib-development/README.md

 release tag where it was checked out to begin with, in order to satisfy Composer's package version requirements.

-### Switch back to package release
+### Switch back to package release command

-A command to do this is on the roadmap.

-In the meantime, do the following:

-1. Remove the Composer path repository for the module from the project's composer.json file.
-You can leave the git clone in place for a future issue, or in case you need to make further fixes to the feature branch.
+This is a Composer command which switches a Drupal module from being installed as a symlink to a git clone, to be being installed normally from a package release.

+Use this command to reverse the effect of the `composer drupal-contrib-switch-clone` command, and restore your project's usage of the module to normal operation.

+1. Your project has the drupal/drupal_cats package installed from a symlink.
-2. Do `composer update drupal/MODULE`.
+2. Do `composer drupal-contrib:switch-package drupal_cats`.
+This does the
+   following:
+   1. The Composer path repository which points to the git clone is removed from composer.json.
+   2. Composer is updated to download the drupal/drupal_cats package.

+The git repository for the module is not changed or deleted.
+You can change back to using this with the `drupal-contrib-switch-clone` command.

 ## Installation